- 5 Best Coffees for French Press

 While this coffee will still give you ample crema, its focus is on body and taste.

 The entire range of delicious espresso tastes will please you.
-The drink has a bright start, followed by fruity and middle tones, and ultimately finished with a caramel taste.
+The drink has a bright start, followed by fruity and middle tones, and is ultimately finished with a caramel taste.

 |What We Like||What We Don’t Like|